HealthSamurai/documentation/reference/aidbox-forms/api-reference.md

 * Submit
 * Save & Close

 > By default there is no `Save & Close` button in page.
-When you specify `redirect-on-save` - button will appear in UI.
+When you specify `redirect-button` - button will appear in UI.

 Params: